-Attendance is mandatory for all scheduled classes whether delivered in person, synchronously via Collaborate Ultra, or asynchronously via a recorded online lecture, as well as in person laboratory sessions, clinical assignments, and examinations unless expressly indicated otherwise by the course director in the written syllabus.
-It is the student's responsibility to master all knowledge and skills, and demonstrate the same level of expected competency regardless of the learning format attended.
-Failure to attend classes in any format, laboratory sessions, and clinical assignments may jeopardize student progress resulting in delayed graduation.
+Attendance at scheduled classes, laboratory sessions, clinical assignments, and examinations is mandatory, unless expressly indicated otherwise by the course director in the written syllabus.
+Absence can affect knowledge, clinical skills, grades, and timeliness of graduation.
+Failure to attend classes, laboratory sessions, and clinical assignments will jeopardize student progress.